-Available housing is listed on the Business Services homepage.
+Available housing is listed on the Business Services website.
 Please do not ask to tour occupied houses.
 Housing is allocated by a lottery process each year in the spring.
 All leases end on June 30, and are normally written for one year at a time with the option to renew.
 The first year of a rental will normally begin in mid-August.

 The College attempts to operate its rental housing on a break-even basis, which in practice means that it is planned that anticipated income and projected expenses be equal for each fiscal year.